Updated: September 3, 2024

 And since they primarily live off blood…

-Since bed bugs are no thicker than index cards, they can lay their eggs in extremely hard to reach places.
+The most likely place to find eggs is in a secluded area around the bedroom.
+Since bed bugs are no thicker than index cards, they can lay their eggs in extremely hard-to-reach places.

 These include areas like: